Teaching

 MGT 3052: Marketing

 The purpose of this course is to examine marketing strategy from a theoretical perspective.
 How firms make decisions regarding pricing, product design, distribution, sales force, and advertising, and how to model the issues involved in these decisions is the subject of the course.
 This course will introduce students to the key questions and most common methods used in quantitative marketing.
 The practice of finance has transformed over the past several decades to be a primarily quantitative field, rooted in ideas from economics.
 I believe the same process is now happening in marketing.
 Marketing practice is increasingly quantitative.
 Many of the most exciting marketing companies in the world apply marketing principles in highly technical ways, including Google, Facebook, and Amazon.
 This transformation of practice was preceded by the rise of the field of quantitative marketing.
+Sample syllabus.

 Executive Programs